Overview

 }

-In your request, mention the customer IDs of the users you want to add as well as the role ID.
+In your request, specify the role ID to assign to the added users.
 To get a list of all roles created in the account, use the API:

 GET /api/v1/{customer_id}/roles